 Having an architecture based on services offers many advantages (like scalability and technical flexibility), but it comes with upfront costs and complexity that few companies are in a position to pay.
 María Gómez and Cassandra Shum explore the prerequisites for moving into a microservices architecture and provide tips on how to achieve them via engaging exercises.

-Maria Gomez is the head of technology at ThoughtWorks Spain.
+Maria Gomez is Engineering Director at BCG Digital Ventures in Berlin.
 Over her 10 years of industry experience, Maria has worked with many different technologies and domains, which has helped her lead teams and advise stakeholders in making the right technology decisions.
-She is also a speaker and an advocate for diversity and inclusion in the IT industry.
+She’s also a speaker and an advocate for diversity and inclusion in the IT industry.

 Comments on this page are now closed.